Lang Carriou, Czischke & others

 2022

-The project titled "Mapping social innovation and collaboration in housing – Co-Lab Mapping" is a significant initiative developed collaboratively with Urbamonde and supported by the Dutch architecture firm Inbo.
-This research aims to address the fragmented landscape of data surrounding collaborative housing, which has primarily relied on qualitative case studies.
-Despite the existence of various umbrella organizations collecting information on collaborative housing, data remains scattered and lacks standard definitions, inhibiting a comprehensive understanding of the associated challenges and opportunities.
-The Co-Lab Mapping Project represents a pioneering scientific effort to categorize different forms of collaborative housing across Europe.
-By utilizing the conceptual framework established by Lang, Carriou, and Czischke in 2020, this project seeks to aggregate data from national umbrella organizations through pre-established filters.
-The primary objective is to facilitate comparison and analysis of key characteristics of collaborative housing, thereby advancing both scientific and practical discussions in the field.
-Focusing on nine countries where collaborative housing is well-represented—Belgium, Denmark, England and Wales, France, Germany, the Netherlands, Spain, Sweden, and Switzerland—the research employs an iterative data collection approach.
-Techniques include interviews with key informants, literature reviews, a Delphi panel involving academic and practitioner insights, and a validation workshop with research partners.
-The project has received funding from the Creative Industry – KIEM programme, aimed at promoting fundamental and industrial research, and previously from the Delft Technology Fellowship awarded to Dr. Czischke.
+🌍 Context and Purpose The project titled “Mapping social innovation and collaboration in housing – Co-Lab Mapping” is a collaborative initiative developed in partnership with Urbamonde and supported by the Dutch architecture firm Inbo.
+This project aims to address the fragmented nature of existing research on collaborative housing, which has primarily relied on qualitative case studies.
+Despite numerous umbrella organizations collecting data on collaborative housing at various levels, the lack of standardized definitions has hindered a comprehensive understanding of the challenges and opportunities these housing forms present. 📊 Objectives of the Co-Lab Mapping Project The Co-Lab Mapping Project, grounded in the conceptualization of collaborative housing as proposed by Lang, Carriou & Czischke (2020), represents a significant scientific step toward establishing a validated categorization of different collaborative housing forms in Europe.
+The project aims to aggregate and analyze data on collaborative housing provided by national umbrella organizations, utilizing a set of pre-established filters.
+This foundational work is intended to facilitate comparative analysis of the salient characteristics of collaborative housing, thereby advancing both scientific and practical discussions in the field. 🏡 Focus Countries The project concentrates on nine European countries where collaborative housing is well-established and supported by national umbrella organizations: Belgium, Denmark, England and Wales, France, Germany, the Netherlands, Spain, Sweden, and Switzerland.
+By focusing on these regions, the project seeks to create a comprehensive overview that can enhance mutual learning and communication across borders. 🔍 Research Methodology An iterative data collection approach has been employed, incorporating various techniques such as interviews with key informants, literature reviews, and a Delphi-panel involving insights from academic and practitioner experts from the selected countries.
+Additionally, the research included a review of several national databases and a validation workshop with research partners to ensure the reliability of the findings. 💰 Funding and Support The Co-Lab Mapping Project has been awarded a grant from the Creative Industry – KIEM programme, aimed at promoting fundamental and industrial research.
+Prior funding was received from the Delft Technology Fellowship, granted to Dr. Czischke in 2014, which supported the project from January 2018 to December 2019.
+For further information, you can visit the project's website: Co-Lab Mapping.

 The “Mapping social innovation and collaboration in housing – Co-Lab Mapping” is a project developed in collaboration with Urbamonde, and with support of the Dutch architecture firm Inbo.